zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 - This lab requires completion of Labs 1 and 2 in the Contents menu on the left.

 ## Task 1: Navigate to the SQL Worksheet
-1. From the Data Load tool, navigate to the SQL Worksheet by clicking the hamburger menu in the top left and selecting **Development -> SQL**.
+1. From the Data Load tool, navigate to the SQL Worksheet by clicking the top-left hamburger menu and then selecting **Development -> SQL**.

     ![Go to SQL worksheet](images/goto-sql.png " ")